Intervention/docs/httpauth/v5/api/authenticator.md

 > public Authenticator::withVault(VaultInterface $vault): Authenticator

-Create a new authenticator instance by calling the static factory method directly and passign the vault instance directly.
+Create a new authenticator instance by calling the static factory method and passing the vault instance directly.

 #### Parameters